-The Depositary and the Custodian are entitled to receive remuneration out of the Scheme Property of the Sub-Funds as explained under the heading "Depositary's fee and expenses" in paragraph 7.5 below.
+The Depositary and the Custodian will receive remuneration out of the Scheme Property of the Sub-funds as explained under the heading "Depositary's fees and expenses" in section 7.3 below.

 6.3.6 Conflicts of Interest

 General

 The Depositary may act as the depositary of other investment funds and as trustee or custodian of other collective investment schemes.